kennysmithed/origins24/origins_reading_wk5.md

 ![Human brain wiring](images/human_neural.png)

 The rest of the Tyack paper considers cases which don't fit into this classic dichotomy between species which are incapable or capable of vocal production learning, including cases where there seems to be some capacity for what he calls "limited vocal learning" involving fine-tuning of pattern generators in the brainstem, rather than involving networks in the cortex (i.e. not involving the 3rd neural pathway discussed above); he also talks about evidence for learned sequencing of innate calls, which would fit under usage learning in Janik & Slater's taxonomy, being distinct from what he calls "complex vocal learning" which is copying new sounds, i.e. production learning.
-It's interesting to me that learning call sequences is seen, from the comparative perspective, as a less sophisticated behaviour than learning sounds!
+It's interesting to me that learning call sequences can be seen, from the comparative perspective, as a less sophisticated behaviour than learning novel sounds!
 He also runs through evidence for complex vocal learning of this sort in various mammals, and you can see above for audio/video on some of the examples he mentions.

 ## References